The world went grey on a Sunday afternoon in January 2010

 When the Existential Crisis Becomes an Opportunity

-Finding meaning amidst life’s uncertainties is possible. it’s possible to rediscover the things that make life meaningful.
+Finding meaning amidst life’s uncertainties is possible.
+It’s possible to rediscover the things that make life meaningful.
 Reflecting on the ‘5 Things People Want in Life‘ can be a starting point on your journey towards renewed purpose.
 Embrace the questions, seek support, open yourself to the spiritual dimension, and allow your crisis to become a catalyst for growth.
 You’ve got this!